-The term "Ozempic teeth" is exploding across social media and dental surgeries, describing a terrifying trend of sudden, aggressive tooth loss, crumbling enamel, and gums that bleed at the slightest touch.
-Whilst the world celebrates the rapid results of GLP-1 drugs, a silent crisis is rotting the smiles of those who thought they had finally found the ultimate health solution.
-Coverage suggests these problems are more likely linked to indirect effects of GLP-1 treatment—such as dry mouth and nausea—rather than the medication directly harming teeth.
+The term is spreading across social media and dental surgeries, describing a pattern of sudden tooth sensitivity, crumbling enamel, and gums that bleed at the slightest touch.
+Coverage suggests these problems are more likely linked to indirect effects of GLP-1 treatment — such as dry mouth and nausea — rather than the medication directly harming teeth.

 What Does “Ozempic Teeth” Usually Refer To?